 - the lateral epicondyle on the outside of your arm

 - the medial epicondyle on the inside of your arm.

-The lateral epicondyle is attached to the muscles involved in straightening (extending) your wrist and fingers.
-These extensor muscles are connected to your brain and nervous system primarily through your radial nerve, which travels on the outside of your elbow.
+Muscles attached to the outside of the humerus help you straighten your wrist and fingers.
+These are connected to the brain and nervous system through the radial nerve, which travels on the outside of the elbow.

-The medial epicondyle is attached to the muscles involved in flexing your wrist and fingers, which let you grasp objects.
-These flexor muscles are connected to your brain and nervous system primarily through your median nerve, which runs in front of your elbow.
+Muscles attached to the inside of the humerus help you bend your wrist and fingers, and let you grasp objects.
+These muscles are connected to the brain and nervous system through the median nerve, which runs in front of the elbow.

-Your ulnar nerve, which lies just below the medial epicondyle, is mainly responsible for the movements of the small muscles in your hand.
+The ulnar nerve, which is on the inside of the elbow is mainly responsible for the movements of the small muscles of the hand.
 These are useful for precise and delicate hand movements.
-If you hit your funny bone, you're pressing on your ulnar nerve.
+The feeling of hitting your funny bone is caused by the ulnar nerve being pinched.

 When to see a doctor

 Most cases of elbow pain will get better on their own or with simple self-help treatments.
 You should see a doctor if:

 - your pain doesn’t improve after two weeks of taking painkillers and resting your elbow, and you haven’t had an injury or infection